zim514/script.service.hue/README.md

  2. [Install to Kodi from Zip](https://kodi.wiki/view/HOW-TO:Install_add-ons_from_zip_files)

 ## Features:
-- Create and delete multi-room Light Scenes
+- Create and delete multi-room LightScenes
-    - Adjust your lights as desired, and use the add-on to select the lights and transition time.
+    - Adjust your light's colour and brightness
+    - Optional transition time for scenes
-    - Supports lights in multiple rooms or groups.
+    - Supports lights in multiple rooms or groups
-    - The official Hue app won't show scenes made outside of the official app, but most 3rd party apps will let you see and edit your scene
+    - Edit your scenes in 3rd party apps
--   Apply selected scene on playback
+    - - Apply selected scene on video or audio player actions
-    - Select scenes to apply when on Play, Pause and Stop
-    - Separate scenes for Audio or Video playback
+    - Can be disabled based on video type (Episode, Movie or music video) or duration
+- Ambilight Support
+    - Lighting effects synced with on-screen action
+    - Hardware decoding not supported on Android
 - Daylight detection
     - Uses Hue's sunrise and sunset settings
     - Disable during daylight hours
     - If sunset falls while watching media, optionally turn on lights